-While some businesses continue operations in perpetuity, other companies may need to restructure or even close their doors and cease operations entirely.
+Some businesses continue operations in perpetuity, while others may need to restructure or cease operations entirely.

 The decision to end business ventures is not as simple as discontinuing operations.
 Business affairs need to be finalized, debts paid, and employees’ and shareholders’ rights protected in accordance with the law.

 A myriad of factors affects the business dissolution process:

 - How the business is structured: S-Corporations, C-Corporation, Partnerships, and Limited Liability Companies